-Cavco is a leading designer and builder of systems-built structures including manufactured homes, modular homes, commercial buildings, park model homes, and vacation cabins.
+Cavco is a leading designer and builder of systems-built dwellings which include manufactured homes, modular homes, commercial buildings, park model homes, and vacation cabins.
 Founded in 1965, our operations include 29 homebuilding production lines located throughout the United States and two production lines in Mexico, which build some of the most widely recognizable brand names within the factory-built housing industry.

 We are committed to providing quality, energy efficient housing at affordable prices in an environmentally conscious manner, as well as adhering to relevant federal and local regulations regarding employee health and safety.
-The following are important environmental, social, and governance ("ESG") topics identified by the Board and executive team and an explanation of how the Company's leadership prioritizes these areas of focus in our operations.
+The following section discusses our priorities and various metrics associated with them.
+These priorities span a range of important environmental, social, and governance ("ESG") topics which we have categorized under the areas that matter most to us, namely: